Lace (miniseries): Development

+The novel on which Lace is based, also titled Lace, was written by Shirley Conran.
+It was first published in the United States by Simon & Schuster on July 1, 1982.
+The hardcover edition ran to 604 pages.
+In the book there is a fourth "mother", a journalist named Kate, but this character does not appear in the adaptation, in which Judy is the journalist.

 Sequel

 Lace was followed by a two-part sequel, Lace II, which aired on ABC from May 5–6, 1985.
 The principal cast was identical to Lace, with two exceptions: Deborah Raffin replaced Bess Armstrong in the role of Judy Hale, and Michael Fitzpatrick replaced Simon Chandler as Nick Cliffe.
 The plot of Lace II involves Lili's search for the identity of her father.
-It used the marketing line "Which one of you bastards is my father?".
+It used the marketing line "Which one of you bastards is my father?"
 The opening theme of the miniseries, "No More Lies" was composed by Nick Bicât and performed by Deniece Williams.
 We learn in the end that Lili's father is Prince Abdullah of Sydon, who raped Judy on her way back to school after a one-night stand with Nick Cliffe, who was already engaged.

 Lace II was considered a flop because it received half the audience of its predecessor.
 The story was criticized for "romanticizing" sexual assault.

-Book

-The novel on which Lace is based, also titled Lace, was written by Shirley Conran.
-It was first published in the United States by Simon & Schuster on July 1, 1982.
-The hardcover edition ran to 604 pages.

-In the book there is a fourth "mother", a journalist named Kate, but this character does not appear in the adaptation, in which Judy is a journalist.